Support people in the international protection process to become full members of Irish society

 Supporting People in the International Protection Process

-This year’s funding will focus on supporting groups with a proven track record of advocacy work in relation to issues affecting people in international protection so that they can make time and space for strategic thinking, with a view to addressing one or more of the issues outlined in our paper, through strategic advocacy.
+The paper was used to shape and inform a new grant round under the programme for 2024 that focussed on supporting groups with a proven track record of advocacy work in relation to issues affecting people in international protection in order to make time and space for strategic thinking, with a view to addressing one or more of the issues above, through strategic advocacy.

 Community Sponsorship Grant Programme